lpan21-econ/lpan21-econ.github.io/files/wikipedia/wikipedia.md

 To calculate the benefits, we consider how the dissemination of knowledge influences later research.
 For this, we want to calculate a measure of how much an average scientific paper influences later ones.
 For simplicity, assume that this can be measured accurately by citations (although that won't actually be required for the argument).
 Then, if our paper generates $N$ citations ^[According to Thomson Reuters, a typical 2000 paper in Chemistry receives ~19 citations over a ten-year period (Times Higher Education, 2011).], we should attribute some fraction of each of those papers, $s$, as influence due to our paper.
 Thus, our measure for its impact should be $N\ast s$.
 But what is $s$?
 If we assume that there are the same number of papers giving and receiving citations, it must be at most $\frac{1}{N}$, because any number larger than that would imply that the contributions of all the papers receiving citations totalled than 100% of the value of all those giving them! ^[In actual practice the number of papers giving and receiving citations are not equal because of the growth of the number of publications over time.
 But this effect would not materially change our conclusions, so we omit it from our calculations for simplicity.] ^[Of course, multiple pieces of research could influence some particular set of words, but once credit was apportioned, this statement would continue to be true.
 Similarly, research could provide influence without receiving a citation, but such influence would need to be subtracted from other articles, so again this statement would remain true.]
 And thus we conclude something which is fairly intuitive: an average paper cannot influence more than $\left(\frac{N\ast {1}}{N}\right)=1$ other papers.
 We could also represent this effect in words.
 In our sample the average Chemistry article in our sample has ~3,900 words, and thus 3,900 words of influence is the maximum influence that an article could have.
 We now have both the cost of disseminating information and the influence is has, and thus we get our (rough) estimate of the cost as $\frac{\$220,000\ast 1}{3,900}=\$0.56$ per word. ^[This number could be an over- or under-estimate for many reasons.
 It could be an underestimate because NIH-funded work is more important than general work.
 The number of papers is also rising over time, which would also cause this to be an underestimate.
 In contrast, it could be an over-estimate because it ignores citations accruing to old work or because (presumably) new works have substantial original content.
 While these factors could influence the result of our calculation, it is implausible that any of these changes would impact the clear policy conclusion that follows.]

 A similar analysis can be done for the influence of the Wikipedia article.
-Based on the estimates from Section @[experimental_results], the average change in word frequency from our intervention was ~0.3%, implying an average change of 11.7 words per article. ^[This number is only a rough estimate since our 0.3% effect is calculated using a term frequency-inverse document frequency (TF-IDF) estimate.
+Based on the estimates from @[experimental_results], the average change in word frequency from our intervention was ~0.3%, implying an average change of 11.7 words per article. ^[This number is only a rough estimate since our 0.3% effect is calculated using a term frequency-inverse document frequency (TF-IDF) estimate.
 However we have done simulations to confirm that there is a reasonable equivalency between the two.]
 Of course, as our quantile estimates suggest, this effect is actually skewed, with a small percentage of articles changed more, and many articles being unchanged.

 Since there were 27,000 scientific articles in the test set, an average of 11.7 words changed per article implies that ~316,000 words were changed in total. ^[If we also extrapolated the effect to non-Elsevier journals, this effect would presumably be larger.]
 Since each Wikipedia article cost \$100 to write, this implies a cost per word of \$0.00032 — or about 1/1700<sup>th</sup> of the cost of dissemination through traditional methods.